 Home inspections can give you a better insight into the home you are considering buying, or as a seller wanting to get top dollar for your home.
 Unknown issues or damage are additional costs on top of the purchase price of your home, and can raise the price of the home if not discovered before the sale of the home.
 An inspection can discover damage or issues not covered in the sellers' disclosure, costing thousands of dollars in repair if they are discovered later in the future.
 Sellers wanting top dollar for their home can show potential buyers that maintenance items are up to date on their home.
 People who don't have a lot of home maintenance experience would also benefit from a yearly check up to keep their maintenance list short and manageable.

--What is typically covered during an inspection?
+-What is typically covered during a full inspection?

 The InterNACHI standards of practice are adhered to for our inspections.
-They can be found here.
+They can be found here:

 -What is not covered in a home inspection?